Media portrayals of transgender people: Animated series

 In late 2020, the publication, Samantha Allen wrote in them. they had wanted transgender characters who are "neither punching bags nor possibility models" and that they found such a character in Natalie, voiced by Josie Totah, in the show Big Mouth.
-Totah called this exciting because it could reach an audience that wouldn't be able to "this representation if it was on a different show" and called it "super cool."
+Totah called this exciting because it could reach an audience that wouldn't be able to "this representation if it was on a different show" and called it "super cool".

 In January 2021, RWBY, an anime-influenced series on Rooster Teeth, confirmed May Marigold, voiced by Kdin Jenzen, as transgender on scene.
-Jenzen told Comic Book Resources that this was a "moment of triumph," was glad she got support from fans, and praised the show for finding the way to make May's moment not "focus solely on her being her, but about everything happening in the now," with her story relevant to the story's protagonists, moving the plot ahead, and motivating those near her.
-As such, she called May's story "loud and soft in all the right ways," different from other representations of transgender characters in media.
+Jenzen told Comic Book Resources that this was a "moment of triumph", was glad she got support from fans, and praised the show for finding the way to make May's moment not "focus solely on her being her, but about everything happening in the now", with her story relevant to the story's protagonists, moving the plot ahead, and motivating those near her.

 In May 2021, the online YouTube series Helluva Boss, created by Vivienne Medrano, introduced the family of one of the main characters, Millie.
 One of her siblings is a confirmed transgender imp named Sallie May.
 She is also voiced by transgender actress Morgana Ignis.
 She was confirmed to be transgender by her voice actress, Morgana Ignis and a lesbian in merchandise, with Ingis as a transgender lesbian herself.

 In a posting about the fandom for the Knights of Guinevere pilot, which released in September 2025, E.B.
 Hutchins said that Frankie is a "very obviously queer-coded, if not outright a butch lesbian" and noted that while some gave her the headcanon of being transgender, series co-created Dana Terrace clarified that the character was cisgender and used "masculine nicknames" and that she was fine with headcanons for the character, after some trans fans criticized her remarks.
-Hutchins went onto say that marginalized creators are under a burden to make representation "good," but discouraged those creators from writing about people who "exist under different identities than them", that in the past headcanons kept fandoms going and led to queer representation like with Bubbline (Princess Bubblegum and Marceline the Vampire Queen) and Korrasami (Korra and Asami Sato), and said that storytellers can be inspirational but are not "saviors."
+Hutchins went onto say that marginalized creators are under a burden to make representation "good", but discouraged those creators from writing about people who "exist under different identities than them", that in the past headcanons kept fandoms going and led to queer representation like with Bubbline (Princess Bubblegum and Marceline the Vampire Queen) and Korrasami (Korra and Asami Sato), and said that storytellers can be inspirational but are not "saviors".
 In a related posting, Jade King cautioned fans of the pilot to not accuse Terrace of transphobia, saying it is too early to make conclusions about the story, and that it was possible that a "queer character and/or storyline" would be introduced later, suggesting that people should be celebrating an "incredibly diverse" cast instead.